 Shunts do not come without risk — ranging from malfunction to obstruction — but the majority of these complications can be managed successfully with prompt medical attention.
 Refer your senior patient and her caregiver to the Hydrocephalus Association’s shunt systems fact sheet for more information.

 For seniors with dementia symptoms who are prone to sudden falls, a a medical alert device can improve safety and quality of life.
-Learn more about how to refer your patients for Lifeline medical alert systems.
+Learn more about Philips Lifeline medical alert systems.